 After investigating a complaint, the licensing board or agency will then determine what disciplinary action is necessary and implement as they see fit.
 This can mean a letter of reprimand, probation, decree of censure, denial, civil penalties, suspension or revocation.
 Furthermore, an agency may also make a decision that negatively effects the rights of the person.
 For some, this can be a denial of insurance benefits, substantiated claim of child abuse or the removal of a health care facility license.
 The individual or facility has the right to appeal and request an administrative hearing.

 Arizona Administrative Appeals

 When a Board or Agency decides to issue formal discipline as a result of their investigation, the individual has the right to appeal the final decision and request a hearing.
 Therefore, the subject of the complaint can either consent to the discipline by signing an agreement or can request a hearing to appeal the decision.

 Appeals and Hearings with OAH

 Administrative Hearing Attorney

-Individuals who wish to appeal a decision shouldn’t discuss their case with friends, co-workers or anyone that could end up testifying against you.
+Individuals who wish to appeal a decision shouldn’t discuss their case with friends, co-workers or anyone who could end up testifying against them.
 At the hearing, these people may be witnesses.
 Your attorney should be the only person you discuss your case with.

-If you have questions about your Arizona Administrative Appeals and Hearings procedures and would like to learn more about the services we offer contact Chelle Law today.
+If you have questions about how Arizona Administrative Appeals and Hearings procedures work or if you would like to learn more about the services we offer, contact Chelle Law today.